Entersjkhdfkjdhfksjf/MyLFS/README.md

 If you don't know what this is, or haven't built Linux From Scratch on your own before, you should go through the LFS [book](https://linuxfromscratch.org) before using this script.

 ## Which Distro has passed or failed
-Ubuntu 20.04.6 - passed
+Ubuntu 20.04.6 - ## passed
+Reason: No problem

-EndeavourOS    - failed ( losetup: /home/user/Documents/MyLFS/lfs.img: failed to set up loop device: Device or resource busy )
+EndeavourOS Cassini Nova - ## failed
+Reason: ( losetup: /home/user/Documents/MyLFS/lfs.img: failed to set up loop device: Device or resource busy )

 More distro will be tested whether they have passed or failed.

 ## How To Use